jgrams/tours/content/_index.md

 ---
 title: Free Chicago Tours
 ---
-Tours and maps of Chicago, no app required.
-Click something interesting and set off.
-You can even edit locations or make your own map.
+Maps of Chicago I want to share.
+Click something interesting and set off, no app required.
+You can even edit locations or make your own map, email me to get it added to the site.
 No tracking, ever.